alpha-alpaka-ux-GmbH/000-aa-wp-defaults/readme.md

 ## Installation

 1. Clone or download this repo into the mu-plugins folder
-2. Activate the plugin through the WordPress admin interface under the Plugins section.
+2. Activate the plugin through the WordPress admin interface under the Plugins section

 OR